Leflobakt, 500 mg 10 pcs

 Indications

-Treatment of infections and inflammatory diseases caused by microorganisms sensitive to levofloxacin:
+Treatment of infectious and inflammatory diseases caused by microorganisms sensitive to levofloxacin:

 – community-acquired pneumonia;